RS Members congratulate Naidu on completion of all questions

 Rajya Sabha Members Tuesday congratulated Chairman M Venkaiah Naidu on completion of all starred questions during the Question Hour.

+The Members lauded the chairman, as he was in the chair, for completing all the questions listed in the day's schedule after a long time.

+The House took up all the listed questions in the schedule earlier on January 3 as well as January 4, 2019.

-The last time the House completed all the starred questions was on January 2, 2018, which then set a new record by achieving the target after a gap of 15 years.
+Prior to this, the upper house completed all the starred questions on January 2, 2018, when it set a new record by achieving the target after a gap of 15 years.

-A total of 15 questions were listed in the schedule for the day in the Upper House.
-However, supplementaries on all questions could not be raised.

 Prior to 2018, the last time all listed starred questions were taken up was in 2002 during the 197th Session of the Upper House, officials in the Rajya Sabha secretariat said.